-On Friday April 17th, 2015, Kupa’a 104 was transformed into an art gallery.
+On Friday April 17th, 2015, Kupa’a 104 was transformed into an art gallery with the addition of new acrylic paintings from the Maui Open Studio 2015 event.
 As UHMC’s main music classroom, Kupa’a 104 serves the dual purpose of piano lab and class instruction.
 It’s a space where pianists spend most of their time practising and for that reason, anything to inspire them to play and stay is worthwhile.

 Saturday April 18 to April 25, 2015

 Once again, we invite you to UH Maui College to celebrate a week of music around Earth Day.
 All events and classes are free and open to the public.
 Please revisit for updated links.

 FREE CLASSES AND EVENTS IN UHMC Kupa’a 104, Ka’a’ike 111, Ka Lama 103, and the Learning Center